 Termites or white ants are a dreaded concept to most of us.
 A home is the biggest investment that most people make in their lifetime.
 When a homeowner has a Termite Control Newcastle problem, they usually wonder how it started in the first place.

 Termites require two things to survive, food and water.
 When they decide to move in, it’s because they have access to wood or wood products and/or water.
 Today most new homes in Australia are “pre-treated” for termites.
-This means that a pest control technician has created a physical termite barrier which is located around penetrations through the concrete slabs and in the cavity of your house walls, or a chemical barrier between the soil and the concrete foundation of your home.
+This means that a pest control technician has created a physical termite barrier for your home.
+These are generally located around penetrations through the concrete slabs and in the cavity walls of your home.
+A chemical barrier between the soil and the concrete foundation of your home can also be used.
 The chemicals used in pre-treatments usually don’t always kill termites.
 In ideal situations, they will impede and discourage termites from entering your home through the foundations.

 Most termite infestations are uncovered after a vacuum cleaner or broom head disappears into the skirting board.
-Termite Inspections are important for detecting termites before getting to this stage, by looking for signs of potential termite infestations such as areas of rippling paint in walls, skirting boards, window and door frames as well as mud spotting or mud tunnels when carrying out an inspection.
+As a result Termite Inspections are important for detecting termites before getting to this stage.
+Our technicians look for signs of potential termite infestations such as areas of rippling paint in walls, skirting boards, window and door frames as well as mud spotting or mud tunnels when carrying out an inspection.
 Even if you don’t notice any of these signs, that doesn’t necessarily mean termites, or the conditions that invite them, are not there.
-If you have any doubts or concerns it is imperative that you get the help of Newcastle Kill A Pest to conduct a thorough termite inspection of your home.
+Finally if you have any doubts or concerns it is imperative that you get the help of Newcastle Kill A Pest to conduct a thorough termite inspection of your home.

-- Termites love moisture.
-Eliminate any moisture around the foundation of your home.
+- Termites love moisture, For that reason eliminate any moisture around the foundation of your home.

 - Divert water away with properly functioning drainpipes and guttering.